-AFER YOUR HUNT
+AFTER YOUR HUNT

-Anyone having wildlife butchered and packaged is required to obtain from the butcher a receipt which indicates:

-- ▶ the Hunter Number,

-- ▶ the species licence number, and

-- ▶ the species, and sex of the animal taken.
+- ▶ the name and address of the person to whom the wildlife parts are to be delivered, - ▶ the BC Resident Hunter Number or permit number of the person who killed the animal. - ▶ the species licence number under which the animal was taken, and - ▶ the species and sex of the animal taken.
+Anyone having wildlife butchered and packaged is required to obtain from the butcher a receipt which indicates: - ▶ the Hunter Number. - ▶ the species licence number, and - ▶ the species, and sex of the animal taken.